Kimchi fried rice

 In a large pan heat the oil over a medium- high heat.
 Add the bacon and cook, stirring occasionally, until crispy, about 2 minutes.
 Using a slotted spoon, transfer the bacon to a kitchen paper-lined plate to drain.

 Reduce the heat to medium, add the carrots and garlic and cook for 2–3 minutes, stirring constant- ly, until the carrots are just softened.
 Add the mushrooms, courgette, two-thirds of the spring onions and the kimchi and cook for 4–5 minutes until the vegetables are tender.
 Add the rice and drained bacon, breaking up the rice with a wooden spoon and combining it with the other ingredients.
 Cook for about 5 minutes, stirring occasionally, until the rice is hot.
 Season and spoon the fried rice into four bowls and top each with a fried egg and the remaining spring onions.

 TIP: Kimchi can stain your chopping board and the smell has a habit of lingering, too.
 To avoid this, put the kimchi in a bowl and use kitchen shears to cut it into smaller pieces.

-What to drink: We drank cocktails (Jumi - Earl Grey infused soju with yujacha (citron tea) and HIte Korean lager with the meal which worked really well.
+What to drink: When I tried this dish in Judy's restaurant JinJuu (with which she is no longer associated) we drank cocktails (Jumi - Earl Grey infused soju with yujacha (citron tea) and HIte Korean lager with the meal which worked really well.
 Maybe just the yujacha (for which you can find a recipe here) if you have it for brunch!

 From Korean Food made Simple by Judy Joo, published by Jacqui Small